tokenspice/tokenspice/README.md

 - PoolAgent.py wraps BPool.sol.
 Agent's wallet grabs values from BPool.sol
    - current design (.sol) is at oceanprotocol/contracts
    - new design (.sol) is at branch 'feature/1mm-prototype_alex'
-   - how can PoolAgent see it? brownie-centric: start w brownie, and use just some code ocean.py/ocean_lib/models/bpool.py
+   - how can PoolAgent see it? draw on btoken.py etc.

 Controllable variables:
 - Global design vars.
 E.g. schedule for token distribution.